 From the Town of Hayle, head west out of the town along the B3301, the estuary opens up on your right hand side after the Tempest Factory Unit.
 Take the left turn just before the old petrol station, signposted St Erth, the almost immediately right, (if you go under the railway bridge, you’ve gone too far!) into the car park at Ryan’s Field RSPB.
 Once parked you can walk down to view the main estuary from the causeway bridge and also scan Ryan’s Field from the Eric Grace Memorial Hide.

-The Old Quay House public house is again under new management and again has a NON-birder friendly Landlord.
-He is NOT happy for birders to use the car park to view from but we ask that you do not use the pub for refreshments.
+The Old Quay House public house is under new management and the current landlord is happy for birders to use the car park to view the estuary, in return we ask you to consider having a drink in the pub.
 Alternative Parking and viewing, especially at high tide is the Park and Ride Car park at Lelant Saltings.
 Drive past the Old Quay house pub (on your right) towards St Ives then turn right onto the new housing estate (just after going under the railway bridge).
 Drive straight through the estate to the car park at the end of the road and walk up onto the railway platform to view the exposed mud at the western corner.
 (Note: If you tell the man taking the money for the car park that you are birding and not using the train you wont be charged for parking, they are very good like that!)
 There are other areas to view the estuary but the ones mentioned are best for high tide.